Agent Discovery

 Type

-When an agent's health state changes (for example, from stale to active after receiving a heartbeat), Mesh emits a lifecycle event through the Relay signal system.
-The AgentHealthDetail component in the UI provides a per-agent drill-down showing the current state, last seen timestamp, last event, and capabilities.
+When an agent's health state changes, Mesh emits a lifecycle event through the Relay signal system.
+The AgentHealthDetail component provides a per-agent drill-down showing the current state, last seen timestamp, last event, and capabilities.

 Access Control